South Yorkshire Supertram: Blue Route

 Weekday and Saturday services run to a peak frequency of every 12 minutes at peak operational times between Malin Bridge and Halfway, and less at other times.
 Sunday services operate to a peak frequency of every 20 minutes, and less at other times.

 Yellow Route

 Weekday and Saturday services run to a peak frequency of every 12 minutes at peak operational times between Middlewood and Meadowhall Interchange, and less at other times.
 Sunday services operate to a peak frequency of every 20 minutes, and less at other times.

 Purple Route

 Weekday and Saturday services run hourly between Cathedral and Herdings Park during all operational times.
 Sunday services run to a peak frequency of every 30 minutes, and runs hourly at other times.

 Tram-Train (Black) Route

-Services run between Cathedral and Rotherham Parkgate every 30 minutes during operational times.
+Services run between Cathedral and Parkgate every 30 minutes during operational times.

 COVID-19 services

 A reduced level of service was introduced across the Supertram network on 23 March 2020, in response to the COVID-19 pandemic in the United Kingdom.
 A modified Sunday timetable was in operation, until services were further reduced to hourly on 1 April.